bebopjmm/dnd5e-campaigns/hunters_of_damned/Team/ludmillaMoonbrand.md

 - Proficiency: +2

 ### Offense
 Ludmilla favors a defensive role and supporting others with spells and healing.
+She is ruthless in the engagement of undead creatures.

 | Weapon | Attack Bonus | Damage | Notes |
 | ---- | ---- | ---- | ---- |